372groupproject/milestones-team8-ccapriotti-gtmagee/code/program/README.md

+First, install Go.
+You can google it or download it here: https://golang.org/dl/

-To run this program, enter the following command in 'Windows Powershell' or terminal in the same folder as chatServer.go:
+To run this program, open "Windows Powershell" or terminal. cd (change directory) into the same directory as chatServer.go and enter the following command:

 go run chatServer.go